ROB LEVINE, THE TRUCK ACCIDENT LAWYER

-For example, if you missed time at work due to injuries you sustained in the crash, you could be awarded compensation.
+For example, if you missed time at work due to injuries you sustained in the crash or suffering from PTSD, you could be awarded compensation.
 If you expect any long-term disabilities or scarring, you may recover applicable damages.
 Additionally, you could be compensated for pain and suffering related to the crash, future medical bills, or any other out-of-pocket costs you incurred because of your injuries, such as those needed for wheelchairs or crutches, additional pain medication, or other similar services.

 No matter the specifics of the case, a truck crash is a traumatic event.
 Even if it only leads to minor injuries, it can still leave a victim shaken and unready to pursue legal action.

 You want an attorney on your side who will go to battle with the big corporation, fight for your rights, and hold the trucking corporation responsible for their actions and negligence.
 At Rob Levine & Associates, our truck accident attorneys understand the pain you are experiencing, which is why we are committed to helping secure compensation for your injuries as you rest and recover.
 We are familiar with the time limits available to victims in Providence, Boston, Fall River, Hartford, and New Haven and will file a claim and take care of other specifics in a timely fashion so you can get on with your life.